Lowering the scale of Pati-Salam breaking through seesaw mixing: Probing Pati-Salam models through rare meson decays

-implying a difference in the couplings of $X_\mu$ to $f_L$ and $f_R$ of several order of magnitude at least.

-The contribution to the decay widths from the PS gauge leptoquark in \cref{eqn:twobodydecaywidth} depends on both the mass of the leptoquark $m_X$ as well as to the different elements of $K^{d e}_{L/R}$.
+In \cref{sec:Appendix A} the decay widths for the rare, purely leptonic decays of the relevant pseudoscalar mesons are calculated.
+The contribution to the decay widths from the PS gauge leptoquark in \cref{eqn:twobodydecaywidth} depends on both the mass of the leptoquark $m_X$ as well as to the different elements of the CKM-like mixing matrices between $d$ and $e$, $K^{d e}_{L/R}$.
 These physical mixing matrices are currently unconstrained and different textures within each matrix can significantly change the relative strength of specific lepton flavour decay channels over others for a given meson.
 As limits and measurements of different processes differ in sensitivity, the limits on the leptoquark mass (and therefore the scale of PS breaking) can vary significantly for different choices of the mixing matrices $K^{d e}_{L/R}$.

 To demonstrate this, we define general unitary matrices for $K_{L/R}^{de}$,

 where $c_x \coloneqq \cos(x)\mand s_x \coloneqq \sin(x)$ as usual.
 In principle the matrix $K_L^{de}$ should contain all six possible phases as by convention rephasing of quark and lepton fields fixes the phases appearing in $V^{\textsc{ckm}}_L$ and $U^\textsc{lept}_L$ and therefore no rephasing\footnote{In contrast $K_R^{de}$ could be chosen to contain one complex phase if the other right-handed physical mixing matrices are left as general unitary matrices.
 However a more natural choice of basis would be to rephase the fields appearing in $V^{\textsc{ckm}}_R$ and $U^\textsc{lept}_R$ in analogy with the left-handed mixing matrices.} can occur for $K_L^{de}$ or $K_L^{u\nu}$.
 However only one complex phase is important for the discussion below and therefore we ignore all other possible complex phases which can appear in $K_{L/R}^{de}$.